pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 pdftoppm -jpeg -r 120 invoice.pdf preview
 ```

-This converts the `.docx` to a PDF headlessly, then rasterizes it to a JPEG you can inspect — useful for catching layout issues (like the column-width gotcha above) before a document ships to a client or a user.
+This converts the `.docx` to a PDF headlessly, then rasterizes it to a JPEG you can inspect.
+This is useful for catching layout issues (like the column-width issue we flagged above) before a document ships to a client or a user.

 ## Where this goes from here

-The same pattern — build data, map it into `TableRow`/`Paragraph` objects, pack it to a buffer — scales to much more complex documents: multi-page reports, documents with images (`ImageRun`), page breaks, and headers/footers.
+The same pattern: build data, map it into `TableRow`/`Paragraph` objects, pack it to a buffer.
+This scales to much more complex documents: multi-page reports, documents with images (`ImageRun`), page breaks, and headers/footers.
 The library also supports numbered lists, custom styles, and landscape orientation, all of which follow the same object-composition approach shown here rather than requiring template files.

-If you're building a Node.js app that needs to hand users a Word document — reports, certificates, generated contracts — this approach avoids the overhead of a templating engine or a headless-Word dependency, and it's fully scriptable, which matters if the documents need to be generated on a schedule or in response to an API call.
+If you're building a Node.js app that needs to hand users a Word document (reports, certificates, generated contracts) this approach avoids the overhead of a templating engine or a headless-Word dependency, and it's fully scriptable, which matters if the documents need to be generated on a schedule or in response to an API call.